 To this day I still am not sure what it is that made me regain control of my thoughts, but I am thankful for whatever it was.
 Paul wouldn’t have wanted people to be depressed that he passed - if he had it his way, not a single tear would have been shed!
 It was time to start looking at the glass half full.

 I started meditating, which is so weird to put in writing.
 Whenever I felt myself lost in the cosmic confusion, I would close my eyes and breathe deep breaths to get my thoughts back in order.

-This led to the realization that despite death being real, the most important concept is to remember to live.
+This led to the realization that despite death being real, the most important concept is to Remember to Live.
 Bad things happen, and it’s okay to be sad or confused about the happenings.
-In the end, it’s how you rebound from what life throws your way that defines who you are.
+In the end, it’s how you rebound that defines who you are.